Canon 2000D vs Fujifilm X-E2S

 It is notable that the X-E2S has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Fujifilm X-E2S – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 2000D: